 The House of the Seven Gables’ founder Caroline Emmerton began offering educational opportunities for immigrants and their families in 1907 and this mission is continued today with ESL and citizenship class, community conversations, and more.
 If you’re looking to share some support this Giving Tuesday, consider making a donation, and on your next visit to Salem, your admission to tour The Gables along with any purchases made in their museum shop (which is perfect for holiday shopping!) also support their mission.

 Voices Against Injustice

 Voices Against Injustice brings social justice programming to Salem with the annual Salem Award for Social Justice, and they are also responsible for preserving the Salem Witch Trials Memorial on Charter Street.
 Supporting Voices Against Injustice this Giving Tuesday means remembering the victims of the Salem Witch Trials and taking the lessons learned from this tragic events to inspire social change in local communities and beyond.
 You can learn more about Voices Against Injustice here, or make a donation today here.

 North Shore Community Development Coalition

 The North Shore CDC invests in local neighborhoods to support initiatives like affordable housing, community engagement, youth development, economic development, urban art, and placemaking.
 Their current annual fund goal is set at $150,000, with past contributions going toward the Harbor Street Housing for formally homeless youth, the 75+ murals for the Punto Urban Art Museum, the 40 graduates for the YouthBuild program and more.
-You can make a donation to their annual fund here, or learn more about the North Shore CDC here.
+You can make a donation to help them reach their Giving Tuesday goal here.

 Salem Main Streets